bluesektor/GreenWerx/README.md

  GreenWerx.org is an open source start-up project looking to disrupt the conventional "seed to sale" market with software specifically designed to the industry aka Cannabis Management System.
 By moving to open source and tailoring the software to the industry, we are working to create confidence in a community not only skeptical of outsiders, but help us move forward after so many failures from other companies.
 No longer will you have to depend on a third party for your information and be at the mercy of someone elses internet connection.
 You will have the power to keep, run and manage your own system and data as you see fit.

+---=== UPDATES ===---
+8/8/2020 GreenWerx.NG Project Update: Did a massive version update from 5 to 9.
+As a result some features are broken or don't function as they should.
+	  This will be fixed so please be patient.

 ---=== API ===---

+Greenwerx.API
 C# WebApi.

 ** Source code